There is one question we get asked more than any other when it comes to customers...

 ..."
 Why do we need to understand our customers better, when we have been successful for a long time operating the way we have?"

-Customers stay with companies until they reach a point that when they decide enough is enough.
+Customers stay with companies until they reach a point when they decide enough is enough.
+If a customer received a poor customer experience whilst engaging with you and your product or service, they will not hesitate to move on to the next business listed on google or social media.
 And someone else gives them enough of a reason and makes it easy to leave...forever.

 Over the last 10-20 years, the leverage has moved from your Business to your Customers.
 Customers have access to far more relevant information and are exercising their power to decide far more readily than ever before.
 So what does that mean if you work in a Business with customers?

-It means that today you need to better understand your customers far better than before in order to compete and differentiate your brand from your competitors.
+It means that today you need to better understand your customers far better than before to compete and differentiate your brand from your competitors.

 And with them goes years of revenue that could have easily remained with your organisation had only someone just listened to and responded to what was important to them.

 There are so many competing objectives in the execution of our roles.
 With KPIs that are business-focused, meetings clogging our diaries, managing the differing points of view of senior leadership and trying to gain traction to push change through businesses set up to operate in silos.
 It can be easy to forget the key role of a business is to help customers achieve something that is of value to them and to deeply understand where that value lies.

 Who Have We Helped become a Customer Centric Company?

 We helped Transport for NSW, design the Service Experience for the new Sydney Metro.
 As we approached the project, it would be reasonable to assume that what was most valuable to customers we could have set about how to design and deliver a world-class ‘Metro’ experience that made it easier and more enjoyable to catch the Metro.
 That also would have been a world-class mistake.